The history of KLINGER

 • Introduction of a revolutionary high-temperature sealing material: KLINGER Quantum.

-• Opening of new subsidiaries in Russia, Thailand and China.
+• Opening of new subsidiaries in Thailand and China.

 2010 until now